Advisor Group Holdings Inc. Sells 325 Shares of Ormat Technologies, Inc. (NYSE:ORA)

-Advisor Group Holdings Inc. lowered its holdings in shares of Ormat Technologies, Inc. (NYSE:ORA) by 5.2% during the 3rd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 5,889 shares of the energy company’s stock after selling 325 shares during the period.
-Advisor Group Holdings Inc.’s holdings in Ormat Technologies were worth $392,000 as of its most recent filing with the SEC.
+Advisor Group Holdings Inc. decreased its stake in Ormat Technologies, Inc. (NYSE:ORA) by 5.2% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 5,889 shares of the energy company’s stock after selling 325 shares during the period.
+Advisor Group Holdings Inc.’s holdings in Ormat Technologies were worth $392,000 at the end of the most recent quarter.

-Other institutional investors have also recently made changes to their positions in the company.
-Geode Capital Management LLC grew its holdings in Ormat Technologies by 2.6% in the 2nd quarter.
-Geode Capital Management LLC now owns 768,011 shares of the energy company’s stock worth $53,399,000 after acquiring an additional 19,522 shares during the last quarter.
-Legal & General Group Plc grew its holdings in Ormat Technologies by 17.1% in the 2nd quarter.
-Legal & General Group Plc now owns 65,439 shares of the energy company’s stock worth $4,550,000 after acquiring an additional 9,544 shares during the last quarter.
-Montanaro Asset Management Ltd grew its holdings in Ormat Technologies by 22.7% in the 2nd quarter.
-Montanaro Asset Management Ltd now owns 126,800 shares of the energy company’s stock worth $8,816,000 after acquiring an additional 23,500 shares during the last quarter.
-Strs Ohio grew its holdings in Ormat Technologies by 800.0% in the 3rd quarter.
-Strs Ohio now owns 900 shares of the energy company’s stock worth $59,000 after acquiring an additional 800 shares during the last quarter.
-Finally, Nuveen Asset Management LLC grew its holdings in Ormat Technologies by 0.4% in the 2nd quarter.
-Nuveen Asset Management LLC now owns 192,690 shares of the energy company’s stock worth $13,397,000 after acquiring an additional 754 shares during the last quarter.
-85.82% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors also recently made changes to their positions in ORA.
+Meitav Dash Investments Ltd. lifted its stake in Ormat Technologies by 88.8% in the 2nd quarter.
+Meitav Dash Investments Ltd. now owns 318,050 shares of the energy company’s stock valued at $22,054,000 after purchasing an additional 149,628 shares during the last quarter.
+Bank of New York Mellon Corp lifted its stake in Ormat Technologies by 12.7% in the 2nd quarter.
+Bank of New York Mellon Corp now owns 234,397 shares of the energy company’s stock valued at $16,298,000 after purchasing an additional 26,353 shares during the last quarter.
+The Manufacturers Life Insurance Company lifted its stake in Ormat Technologies by 3.0% in the 2nd quarter.
+The Manufacturers Life Insurance Company now owns 25,338 shares of the energy company’s stock valued at $1,762,000 after purchasing an additional 743 shares during the last quarter.
+Legal & General Group Plc lifted its stake in Ormat Technologies by 17.1% in the 2nd quarter.
+Legal & General Group Plc now owns 65,439 shares of the energy company’s stock valued at $4,550,000 after purchasing an additional 9,544 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP lifted its stake in Ormat Technologies by 12.6% in the 2nd quarter.
+Dimensional Fund Advisors LP now owns 1,454,389 shares of the energy company’s stock valued at $101,123,000 after purchasing an additional 163,116 shares during the last quarter.
+Institutional investors own 85.82% of the company’s stock.

+Several brokerages have issued reports on ORA.
+Bank of America downgraded shares of Ormat Technologies from a “buy” rating to a “neutral” rating and cut their price objective for the stock from $94.00 to $75.00 in a research report on Wednesday, January 26th.
+JPMorgan Chase & Co. decreased their price objective on shares of Ormat Technologies from $82.00 to $73.00 in a research note on Thursday, January 20th.
+Three research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Hold” and an average target price of $79.20.

-In other Ormat Technologies news, President Shlomi Argas sold 2,117 shares of Ormat Technologies stock in a transaction dated Monday, December 13th.
-The shares were sold at an average price of $80.00, for a total value of $169,360.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Dafna Sharir sold 2,265 shares of Ormat Technologies stock in a transaction that occurred on Thursday, November 11th.
-The stock was sold at an average price of $81.09, for a total transaction of $183,668.85.
+In other news, EVP Shimon Hatzir sold 2,266 shares of the stock in a transaction that occurred on Tuesday, December 7th.
+The shares were sold at an average price of $81.00, for a total transaction of $183,546.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, Director Dafna Sharir sold 2,265 shares of the company’s stock in a transaction that occurred on Thursday, November 11th.
+The shares were sold at an average price of $81.09, for a total transaction of $183,668.85.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 6,648 shares of company stock valued at $536,575.
-1.10% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders sold 6,648 shares of company stock worth $536,575.
+1.10% of the stock is owned by company insiders.

 About Ormat Technologies